 At the same time, Altra was introducing their flat, natural shoes, companies like HOKA ONE ONE were introducing eye-catching maximalist shoes.
 While some of these models have zero heel-toe drops as well, they also included more padding than the running world had ever before seen.
 Designed for ultra-marathon distances, shoes with maximalist cushioning are clunky and lacking in responsiveness, but oh-so-comfortable.
 A shoe of this nature could be a great fit for your if ultras or marathons are in your repertoire, or if you suffer from joint pain and instability.

 Over the years, we have picked up a few shopping tips that we would like to share with you.
-First, try them on in person.
+First, and we can't stress this enough: try them on in person.
 Especially if it's your first time picking up shoes for running or you're looking to change up your normal style.
 We cannot stress this enough.
-Go to a quality running shop with educated experts who can help you identify the needs of your unique feet.
+We know the Internet makes everything so easy, but we can't underestimate the value of a quality running shop with educated experts who can help you identify the needs of your unique feet.
 It's also a good idea to bring your old running shoes in to be evaluated based on wear pattern.
-There are so many good local stores that will be able to guide you through the process, do a gait analysis, and help you choose from a selection that fits your needs.
 Avoid the salesperson that can't explain why they're recommending one shoe over another.
 If you're switching to a new category of running, or if you're coming back from an injury, see the specialists.